-Current sales for the State Use Program have increased by over 50%, climbing from \$34 million in FY13 to \$52 million in FY14.
-The Five Year Plan also includes increasing the hours of work opportunities for persons with significant disabilities.
-In FY14 the employment opportunities increased by 9.4%.
-The Plan recommends a 20% increase during the five year period.
+Current sales for the State Use Program have increased to \$61 million from \$34 million in FY 13 when the Five Year Plan began, a 79% increase.
+The Five Year Plan also includes increasing the hours of work opportunities for persons with significant disabilities, the Plan recommends a 20% increase during the five year period.
 NFPs provide a variety of skills to individuals with disabilities, giving them experience that can be transferred to employment in the traditional workforce.
 Additionally, State Agencies benefit from quality goods and services at competitive prices.